 Why is Softmax Function needed?

-Softmax function is used in classifications algorithms where there is a need to obtain probability or probability distribution as the output.
-Some of these algorithms are following:
+The softmax function is used in classification algorithms where there is a need to obtain probability or probability distribution as the output.
+Some of these algorithms are the following:

 - Neural networks

 - Bayes naive classifier

 In artificial neural networks, the softmax function is used in the final/last layer.

 The softmax function is also used in the case of reinforcement learning to output probabilities related to different actions to be taken.